lokesh-sid/simple-trading-bot/docs/LongTradingBotPRD.md

 Product Requirements Document (PRD): Long Trading Bot with Leverage and Trailing Stop-Loss
 1. Overview
 1.1 Purpose
-The Long Trading Bot is an automated trading system designed to execute long positions in cryptocurrency futures markets (e.g., BTC/USDT on Binance Futures ) using configurable leverage (default 3x).
+The Long Trading Bot is now agent-based: each bot instance implements the `TradingAgent` interface and can be managed by an `AgentManager` for multi-bot deployments.
+The bot executes long positions in cryptocurrency futures markets (e.g., BTC/USDT on Binance Futures) using configurable leverage (default 3x).
 It capitalizes on bullish price movements using technical indicators (RSI, MACD, Bollinger Bands) across daily and weekly timeframes, with a trailing stop-loss to protect profits during favorable trends.
 The bot supports dynamic leverage adjustments and optional sentiment analysis from X posts, exposed via RESTful APIs using Spring Boot for remote management.
-A Redis-based caching mechanism optimizes performance by reducing APIcalls while ensuring data freshness through event-based invalidation.
+A Redis-based caching mechanism optimizes performance by reducing API calls while ensuring data freshness through event-based invalidation.
+AWS deployment is supported via Docker and ECS task definition.
 1.2 Target Audience

 Cryptocurrency traders with experience in futures trading.